I'm working on a quick-start guide. For now, here's an FAQ.

 A: Yes.
 If using the Manta Max object, just make two instances of the manta

-object, and give them arguments with the serial numbers of the two mantas.
+object, and send "connect" messages with serial numbers of the two mantas.

 Q: Do the sensors sense pressure?